Days in lieu (alternative holidays)

 You get a full day off

-- were on call and were either:
+- are on call and you’re either:

 - called in, or

-- you wouldn't usually have worked that day
+- would not usually work that day

-- you only work on public holidays
+- only work on public holidays

-You can choose when you want to take your day off but your employer has to agree.
-If you can't agree on a day, your employer can choose one for you, but they have to tell you at least 14 days before the day.
-They can't take your day in lieu away.
+If you cannot agree on a day, your employer can choose one for you, but they have to tell you at least 14 days before the day.
+They cannot take your day in lieu (alternative holiday) away.

 If you do not want to take your day in lieu